2. Mortgage information

 • Your bank account (if not with the lender)

-You will also need to consider
+You should also consider

-• Your mortgage protection requirements
+• Your life insurance requirements

 • Your home insurance requirements